How to Connect Notion to Claude (5 Methods + Trade-Offs)

 Think about:

-Do you need write-back into Notion?: Yes → Automation or MCP: No → Context Link is simpler
+Do you need write-back into Notion?: Yes → Automation or MCP: No → Zapier + Context Link or Context Link URLs are simpler

-How technical are you (or your team)?: Comfortable with configs and servers → MCP is powerful: Prefer simpler tools → Context Link or Zapier
+How technical are you (or your team)?: Comfortable with configs and servers → MCP is powerful: Prefer simpler tools → Context Link URLs or Zapier + Context Link

 How Teams Actually Use Notion + Claude